-4.1.
-Coupled hydro-mechanical analysis
+4.1 Coupled hydro-mechanical analysis

-PLAXIS 2D was adopted in this study given its proven ability to assess the hydro-mechanical behaviour of slopes under transient hydraulic boundary conditions (Hamdhan and Schweiger, 2013).
-The formulation of the coupled hydro-mechanical analysis in PLAXIS is based on Biot's 3dimensional consolidation theory (Biot, 1941), which combines the equilibrium equation and the continuity equation of the soil-water matrix (Galavi, 2010; Galavi et al., 2009).
+PLAXIS 2D was adopted in this study given its proven ability to assess the hydro-mechanical behaviour of slopes under transient hydraulic ' our lary conditions (Hamdhan and Schweiger, 2013).
+The formulation of the coupled hydro-mechanical analysis in PLAXIS is based on Biot's 3-dimensional consolidation theory (Biot, 1941), which on the step equilibrium equation and the continuity equation of the soil-water matrix (Galavi, 2010; Galavi et al., 2009).
 This allows computation of both deformation and groundwater seepage simultaneously under steady and transient flow boundaries in both saturated and unsaturated soil conditions (Galavi, 2010; Galavi et al., 2009).
-In the coupled formulation in PLAXIS, the mechanical behaviour of unsaturated soil is modelled using Bishop's effective stress concept, where the net stress and suction components are combined into single effective stress, as shown in Eq.
+In the coupled formulation in PLAXIS, the mechanical behaviour of unsalurated soil is modelled using Bishop's effective stress concept, where the net stress and suction components are combined into single effective stress, as shown in Eq.
 (1) (Bishop, 1959).
-Under this concept, the suction coefficient γ is related to the degree of saturation and can be considered as a scaling parameter determining the contribution of matric suction to the shear strength of the unsaturated soil.
-In PLAXIS, χ is considered equivalent to the effective degree of saturation, and the pore air pressure is assumed to be negligible (Eq.
+Under this concept, the suction coefficient $\chi$ is related to the degree of saturation and can be considered as a scaling parameter determining the contribution of matric suction to the shear strength of the unsaturated soil.
+In PLAXIS, $\chi$ is considered equivalent to the effective degree of saturation, and the pore water pressure is assumed to be negligible (Eq.
 (2)).

-$$\sigma' = (\sigma - u_a) + \chi(u_a - u_w) \tag{1}$$
+$\sigma' = (\sigma - u_a) + \chi(u_a - u_w)$

-$$\sigma' = \sigma - S_e u_w \tag{2}$$
+$\sigma' = \sigma - S_e u_w$

-$$S_e = \frac{S - S_r}{S_s - S_r} \tag{3}$$
+$$S_e = \frac{S - S_r}{S_s - S_r}$$

-where σ and σ are the total and effective stresses respectively, u_a and u_w are the pore air and pore water pressures respectively, $(\sigma - u_a)$ is the net normal stress, χ is the suction coefficient, $(u_a - u_w)$ is the matric suction and S, S_e, S_r, and S_s denote the degree of saturation, effective degree of saturation, degree of saturation at residual state and degree of saturation at fully saturated state, respectively.
+Where $\sigma$ and $\sigma'$ are the total and effective stresses respectively, $u_a$ and $u_w$ are the pore air and pore water pressures respectively, $(\sigma - u_a)$ is the net normal stress, $\chi$ is the suction coefficient, $(u_a - u_w)$ is the matric suction and S, $S_e$ , $S_r$ , and $S_s$ denote the degree of saturation, effective degree of saturation, degree of saturation at residual state and degree of saturation at fully saturated state, respectively.

-It is recognised that studies have questioned the suitability of Bishop's effective stress concept, particularly the consideration of the suction coefficient (χ) being a function of the degree of saturation (Fredlund et al., 1978; Jennings and Burland, 1962; Khalili and Khabbaz, 1998).
-However, the use of Bishop's effective stress for modelling unsaturated soil behaviour allows an easier transition between unsaturated and saturated states and studies have provided evidence of its validity, which includes one of the earliest experimental studies by Bishop and Blight (1963) on clayey soils.
-Toll (2020) also showed that Bishop's effective stress concept is valid for clayey soils when the degree of saturation is \geq 75%.
-For non-clayey soils, Öberg and Sällfors (1997) found that the χ -parameter can be replaced by the degree of saturation when it is greater than \sim 50%.
-In agreement with this study, Alonso et al. (2010) and Casini et al. (2011) found that the unsaturated soil behaviour, particularly for granular soils like sands and silts, can be expressed using a single Bishop's effective stress.
-Hence, whilst the Bishop's effective stress concept may not be valid for all soil types, at all ranges of saturation (Toll et al., 2019), it is reasonable to assume that for nonclayey soils, this concept can provide a realistic prediction of the unsaturated soil behaviour, particularly when the degree of saturation is high and the air phase is discontinuous, as would be the case in the modelling of rainfall-induced landslides.
+It is recognised that studies have questioned the suitability of Bi hop s effective stress concept, particularly the consideration of the suction coefficient ( $\chi$ ) being , function of the degree of saturation (Fredlund et al., 1978; Jennings and Burland, 1962; Khalili and Thabbaz, 1998).
+However, the use of Bishop's effective stress for modelling unsaturated soil behaviou, allows an easier transition between unsaturated and saturated states and studies have provide. evidence of its validity, which includes one of the earliest experimental studies by Bishop and Bi'ght (1963) on clayey soils.
+Toll (2020) also showed that Bishop's effective stress concept is valid for 'ayey soils when the degree of saturation is $\geq$ 75%.
+For nonclayey soils, Öberg and Sällfors (1997) four d that the $\chi$ -parameter can be replaced by the degree of saturation when it is greater than $\sim$ 5.0%.
+In agreement with this study, Alonso et al. (2010) and Casini et al. (2011) also found that the unsaturated soil behaviour, particularly for granular soils like sands and silts, can be expressed using a ingle B shop's effective stress.
+Hence, whilst the Bishop's effective stress concept may not be valid for all soil types, at all ranges of saturation (Toll et al., 2019), it is reasonable to assume that for non-clayey soils, this concept can provide a realistic prediction of the unsaturated soil behaviour, particularly when the degree of saturation is high and the air phase is discontinuous, as would be the case in the modelling of rainfall-induced landslides.